 Taking down phone numbers is an important part of everyday life, especially when you’ve just moved to a new place.
 You’ll need phone numbers to make appointments, restaurant reservations, housing arrangements, and keep in touch with your new friends!

-Learn Spanish numbers, spelling, and pronunciation
+Learn Spanish numbers in words, and their pronunciation

 Try memorizing the pronunciation while reading along with the number in Spanish to get used to Spanish pronunciations.